OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

         });
         '''

-6. Register your command in the Teams app manifest.
+5. Register your command in the Teams app manifest.
 Open 'Templates/appPackage/manifest.template.json', and add following lines under `command` in `commandLists` of your bot:
     '''
     {
-      "title": "welcome",
-      "description": "Resend welcome card of this Bot" },
-    {
-      "title": "learn",
-      "description": "Learn about Adaptive Card and Bot Command" },
-    {
-      "title": "login",
+      "title": "show",
-      "description": "Use TeamsSsoBotPrompt to login"
-    }
+      "description": "Show user profile using Single Sign On feature" }
     '''